oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

     :align: center
     :figclass: align-center

-    Fig.2: Correlation between residual and monitored EER with overestimation showing a quality grade of 0.25 (left), quality grade of 0.30 with least error (middle) and with underestimation connected to a quality grade of 0.35 (right).
+    Fig.2: Correlation between residual and monitored EER showing a quality grade of 0.25 (left), quality grade of 0.30 with least error (middle) and a quality grade of 0.35 (right).

 .. figure:: _pics/temphub_eer.png
     :width: 100 %